 It is unfortunate that only a select few are privy to the unwritten, unspoken rules of academia and science.
 This is what's behind the curtain.

 This is my annual list of book recommendations.
 Not what came out this year but the best of what I read...

 A summary synthesis of a lot of research on screen time in youth.

 There are problematic sociological trends, including a generational increase in anxiety, conflict, and conflict aversion.

 I felt the need to examine any related research that could shed light on how women in sports are viewed differently from men, if at all.
 The summary is here.

 Is long-term romantic love rare?
 What happens to couples who maintain, versus love, the romance?

-My most popular blog post each year: A list of the best books I read over the past 12 months.
+My most popular post each year: a list of the best books I read over the past 12 months.